 January 20, 2014

 Forthcoming issues of PJR:

-20(1) May 2014: Investigative journalism trends (ed 3) (inquiries to Professor Wendy Bacon, co-editors Associate Professor Tom Morton and Professor David Robie), deadline January 20, 2014.
+20(1) May 2014: Investigative journalism trends (ed 3) (inquiries to Professor Wendy Bacon, co-editors Associate Professor Tom Morton and Professor David Robie).
+Now in production.

-20(2) October 2014: Climate change and 'failed states' (inquiries to Professor David Robie and Dr Mohit Prasad, themed around the "Oceans and Nations: 'Failed' states and the environment in the Pacific" symposium at the University of the South Pacific, 10-11 July 2013), deadline June 20, 2014.
-This also the 20th anniversary edition of Pacific Journalism Review.
+20(2) October/November 2014: 20TH ANNIVERSARY SPECIAL EDITION: Media creativity and 'failed states' (inquiries to Professor David Robie and Dr Mohit Prasad, themed around the "Oceans and Nations: 'Failed' states and the environment in the Pacific" symposium at the University of the South Pacific, 10-11 July 2013), deadline June 20, 2014.